kebradooj/kebradooj/README.md

 ### If you're not making mistakes, then you're not doing anything.
 I'm positive that a doer makes mistakes.
 ###
 💬John Wooden
-###“The most important property of a program is whether it accomplishes the intention of its user.”
+### The most important property of a program is whether it accomplishes the intention of its user.
 ###
 💬 C.A.R.
 Hoare
-###“Progress is possible only if we train ourselves to think about programs without thinking of them as pieces of executable code. ”
 ###
+### Progress is possible only if we train ourselves to think about programs without thinking of them as pieces of executable code^_^
 💬 Edsger W. Dijkstra
 ###
 ###